christianpana/generate-random-code/README.md

 # Options

-The `randomCode()` function accepts two optional parameters:
+The randomCode() function accepts two optional parameters:

-- `length?`: (number) The length of the generated code (default is 5).
+- `length`?: (number) The length of the generated code (default is 8).
-- `options?`: (object) An optional object with the following properties:
+- `options`?: (object) An optional object with the following properties:
-  - `charset?`: (string) An optional custom character set provided by the user.
+  - `charset`?: (string) An optional custom character set provided by the user.
+If charset is provided, it overrides characterSet.
-  - `similarChars?`: (string) An optional custom list of similar characters provided by the user.
-  - `badWords?`: (string[]) An optional custom list of bad words provided by the user.
-  - `excludeSimilarChars?`: (boolean) An optional flag to exclude similar characters (default is false).
-  - `excludeBadWords?`: (boolean) An optional flag to exclude bad words (default is false).
-  - `alphaOnly?`: (boolean) An optional flag to generate a code with alpha characters only.
-  - `numericOnly?`: (boolean) An optional flag to generate a code with numeric characters only.
-  - `alphaNumericOnly?`: (boolean) An optional flag to generate a code with alphanumeric characters only.
-  - `alphaNumericWithSymbols?`: (boolean) An optional flag to generate a code with alphanumeric characters and symbols.
+  - `characterSet`?: (string) An optional predefined character set to use.
+Possible values are 'alpha', 'numeric', 'alphanumeric', and 'alphanumericsymbols'.
-  - `letterCasing?`: (string) An optional value to specify the desired letter casing for the generated code.
+  - `letterCasing`?: (string) An optional value to specify the desired letter casing for the generated code.
 Possible values are 'uppercase', 'lowercase', and 'mixed'.
+  - `excludeDefaultSimilarChars`?: (boolean) An optional flag to exclude the default similar characters (default is false).
+  - `excludeSimilarChars`?: (string) An optional string of characters to exclude as similar characters.
+  - `excludeDefaultBadWords`?: (boolean) An optional flag to exclude the default bad words (default is false).
+  - `excludeBadWords`?: (string[]) An optional array of bad words to exclude.

+Notes:
+- If `charset` is provided, it takes precedence over `characterSet`.
+- Use `excludeDefaultSimilarChars` to exclude the default set of similar characters, or provide your own set using `excludeSimilarChars`.
+- Use `excludeDefaultBadWords` to exclude the default list of bad words, or provide your own list using `excludeBadWords`.

 # Helpers